Research and innovation in internet of things in the medical sector has declined in the last year.

 We are confident about the unique quality of our Company Profiles.
 However, we want you to make the most beneficial decision for your business, so we offer a free sample that you can download by submitting the below formBy GlobalData

 The figures also provide an insight into the largest innovators in the sector.

-Johnson & Johnson was the top IoT innovator in the medical sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 75 IoT related patents in the three months ending February.
-That was up from 39 over the same period in 2021.
+Johnson & Johnson was the top internet of things innovator in the medical sector in the last quarter.
+The company, which has its headquarters in the United States, filed 63 IoT related patents in the three months ending November.
+That was down from 96 over the same period last year.

-It was followed by the Ireland based Medtronic Plc with 56 IoT patent applications, the United States based Baxter International Inc (30 applications), and Switzerland based F. Hoffmann-La Roche Ltd (30 applications).
+It was followed by Ireland-based Medtronic Plc with 27 IoT patent applications, the US-based DexCom Inc (25 applications), and the US-based Hill-Rom Holdings Inc (10 applications).